gahenriquezv/pytest-factoryboy-fixtures/README.md

 # pytest-factoryboy-fixtures
 Writes pytest fixtures for FactoryBoy with type hinting.
 The hints allow for proper code completion in your tests when using PyCharm.

+This project is on [PyPI](https://pypi.org/project/pytest-factoryboy-fixtures/).

 ## Usage
 `pytest-factoryboy-fixtures [comma seperated class names]`